AmarKamal/image-classification-model-mobilenetv2/README.md

-this model does the image classification of 3 class of corn leaf blight common rust gray leaf spot
+this model does the image classification of 3 class of tajwid bila_ghunnah iqlab maal_ghunna